-48. Elephants also show innovative problem solving in experimental tests of insight (Foerder et al 2011), where insight can be defined as the 'a-ha' moment when a solution to a problem 'suddenly' becomes clear.
+48. Elephants also show innovative problem solving in experimental tests of insight (Foerder et al. 2011), where insight can be defined as the 'a-ha' moment when a solution to a problem 'suddenly' becomes clear.
 (In cognitive psychology terms, insight is the ability to inspect and manipulate a mental representation of something, even when you can't physically perceive or touch the something at the time.
 Or more simply, insight is thinking and using only thoughts to solve problems (Richard Byrne, Evolving Insight, Oxford Online Press, 20161).
 A juvenile male Asian elephant demonstrated just such a spontaneous action by moving a plastic cube and standing on it to obtain previously out-of-reach food.
 After solving this problem once, he showed flexibility and generalization of the technique to other, similar problems by using the same cube in different situations, or different objects in place of the cube when it was not available (See "Video 6" attached on CD "Exhibit J").
 This experiment again demonstrates that elephants can choose the appropriate action and incorporate it into a sequence of behaviour in order to achieve a goal, which they kept in mind throughout the process.

-1 Available at https://global.oup.com/academic/product/evolving-insight-9780198757078?cc=us&lang=en& (last accessed Oct.
-11, 2016).
+$^{^{1}} A vailable \ at \ https://global.oup.com/academic/product/evolving-insight-9780198757078?cc=us\&lang=en\&.$

-49. Further experiments also demonstrate Asian elephants' ability to understand goal-directed behaviour.
-When presented with food that was out of reach, but with some bits resting on a tray that could be pulled within reach, the elephants learned to pull only those trays that were baited with food (Irie-Sugimoto et al 2008).
-Success in this kind of 'meansend' task is a demonstration of causal knowledge, which requires understanding not just that two events are associated with each other but also that there is some mediating force that connects and affects the two which may be used to predict and control events.
+49. Further observations and experiments also demonstrate Asian elephants' ability to understand goal-directed behaviour (Irie-Sugimoto et al. 2008; Mizuno et al. 2016).
+When presented with food that was out of reach, but with some bits resting on a tray that could be pulled within reach, the elephants learned to pull only those trays that were baited with food (Irie-Sugimoto et al. 2008).
+Success in this kind of 'means-end' task is a demonstration of causal knowledge, which requires understanding not just that two events are associated with each other but also that there is some mediating force that connects and affects the two which may be used to predict and control events.
 Moreover, understanding causation and inferring object relations may be related to understanding psychological causation, i.e., the appreciation that others are animate beings that generate their own behaviour and have mental states (e.g., intentions).